200+ Hour Mindful Yoga Teacher

 The course merges the two wisdom streams of Hatha Yoga and Mindfulness.
 As a Mindfulness Everyday Yoga Teacher graduate, you leave our 200+ hour training with the skills you need to lead safe, encouraging and contemplative Mindful Yoga classes as well as facilitating Mindfulness groups in community, educational and professional settings.

-The course will provide information on the Business of Yoga and will address how to earn a supplemental income teaching in studios, community centres and private students by understanding the ethical professional obligations, tax benefits and implications.
+The course will provide information on the Business of Yoga, addressing earning a supplemental income teaching in studios, community centres and private students by understanding the ethical professional obligations, tax benefits and implications.

 This comprehensive program blends the best of mindfulness and yoga practices so that you can teach safely and with confidence.
 Our teachers have a long history of teaching yoga and meditation in a variety of settings.